About us

 Who is involved in the project?

 The project is led by Dr Anna Moore, the Principal Investigator.
 Dr Moore is a consultant child psychiatrist at CPFT and works in paediatric psychological medicine services at Cambridge University Hospitals.
-She is also assistant professor of child psychiatry at the University of Cambridge, Department of Psychiatry.
+She is also assistant professor of child psychiatry and medical informatics at the University of Cambridge, Department of Psychiatry.

-She is also the Primary Investigator for THRIVE, which is exploring how best to deliver whole system, integrated mental health care for children and young people, and the clinical lead for D-CYPHR, an initiative for better genomic research in children’s health.
+She is also the clinical lead for D-CYPHR, an initiative for better genomic research in children’s health.
 Anna is the Programme Lead for both CADRE and TIMELY, under a broader research initiative to transform the way young people can access timely and appropriate support for their mental health.

 We work with many partners, all of whom are critical to helping us build and run CADRE